OTTAWA ABORIGINAL COALITION

 ● Ongoing monitoring of Housing First and affordable initiatives.

-b) Goal – Health needs for Aboriginal people are responded to in Ottawa Ottawa Aboriginal Coalition 16
+b) Goal – Health needs for Indigenous people are responded to in Ottawa.

-● Provide support in the establishment of the Ottawa Indigenous Health Strategy for Ottawa as a way to directly respond to the health needs of Aboriginal people in Ottawa.
+● Provide support in the establishment of the Ottawa Indigenous Health Strategy for Ottawa as a way to directly respond to the health needs of Indigenous people in Ottawa.

-c) Goal - Mental Health needs for Aboriginal people are responded to in Ottawa
+c) Goal - Mental Health needs for Indigenous people are responded to in Ottawa

 ● To continue to use and build on the Model of Cultural competency developed as part of the previous mental health